New York, April 22, 2021 -- Moody's Investors Service, ("Moody's") has

 account and eligible investments are being liquidated to repay the principal

 On the closing date, the ceding insurer will establish a cash and

-securities account (the PDA) but no initial deposit amount will be made
+securities account (the PDA) and make deposit amount to the account following

-rating of the notes exceed the insurance financial strength (IFS) rating
+of that class of notes exceeds the insurance financial strength (IFS)

-If the note ratings exceed that of the ceding insurer, the insurer
+ratings exceed that of the ceding insurer, the insurer will be obligated

-will be obligated to deposit into the premium deposit account the coverage
+to deposit into and maintain in the premium deposit account the required

-premium only for the notes that exceeded the ceding insurer's rating.
+PDA amount (see next paragraph) only for the notes that exceeded the ceding

-If the ceding insurer's rating falls below Baa2, it is obligated
+insurer's rating.
+If the ceding insurer's rating falls below Baa2,

 The required PDA amount for each class of notes and each month is equal